Last updated on

 FOURTH STEP: Add dill, garlic, and Italian seasoning and mix until combined.

-FIFTH STEP: Place the filling into a piping bag with a star tip and pipe about 1 tablespoon of filling onto each cucumber.
+FIFTH STEP: Place the filling into a piping bag with a star tip and pipe about 1 tablespoon of filling onto each of the cucumber rounds.

 SIXTH STEP: Slice the tomatoes in half and place a piece onto each cucumber filling.